remix-run/remix-website/data/posts/remix-vs-next.md

 Fetching in the client also means more JavaScript over the network, and more time for parse/eval.
 Remember, Next.js is sending 40% more JavaScript than Remix.
 Doing more work in the browser starts to add up (note the red bar at the bottom for a "long task" in Next.js, and only a blip of activity for Remix).

-**Why Remix is still fast**: Neither Remix example actually had to talk to the shopify API in the request.
+**Why Remix is still fast**: Neither Remix example actually had to talk to the Shopify API in the request.
 While SSG can't cache the search page, the Remix versions can—with either `stale-while-revalidate` or Redis.
 When you have a single, dynamic way to generate pages, you can tweak your caching strategy without changing your application code.
 The result is SSG speed on commonly visited pages.
 The `"/search"` page will likely be primed, as well as the categories on the left nav and common queries like "tshirt".

 It's interesting to note that the Next.js app also caches search queries, but only in the browser for that one single user and session.
 Moving that optimization to the server in Remix speeds it up for everybody.

 ### Architectural Divergence

 The user experience isn't the only thing taking a hit when Next.js moves to fetching in the client.
-The app now has abstractions for talking to shopify at build time as well as abstractions for talking to shopify in the browser.
+The app now has different abstractions for talking to Shopify at build time than the abstractions it uses to talk to Shopify at runtime in the browser.

-Architectural divergences like this make it harder to abstract, resulting in difficult code.
+Architectural divergences like this make it harder to create abstractions, resulting in difficult code.

 - Do you have to authenticate in the browser?
 - Does the API support CORS?